young55775/GenU/Readme.md

-# GenU: Cytoskeleton and Vesicle Segmentation with Generated Datasets and U-Net
+# SynSeg: Cytoskeleton and Vesicle Segmentation with Generated Datasets and U-Net

-**GenU** is a novel pipeline that leverages biologically inspired synthetic datasets for training U-Net architectures to segment subcellular structures, including **microtubules** and **vesicles**.
+**SynSeg** is a novel pipeline that leverages biologically inspired synthetic datasets for training U-Net architectures to segment subcellular structures, including **microtubules** and **vesicles**.
 Our method eliminates the reliance on experimental or physics-based simulation data, simplifying the dataset creation process while maintaining biological relevance.
-With just **1,000 synthetic images** and **five epochs**, **GenU** achieves impressive segmentation performance, all without fine-tuning on experimental microscopy data.
+With just **1,000 synthetic images** and **five epochs**, **SynSeg** achieves impressive segmentation performance, all without fine-tuning on experimental microscopy data.

 ## Requirements

-To run GenU, you'll need the following Python packages:
+To run SynSeg, you'll need the following Python packages:

 - **Pytorch** == 2.5.1
 - **Scikit-learn** == 1.6.0